South Boston Speedway

-The track has historically been known for its modified racing, The original SMART Modified Tour ran at the track in 1992-93 and 2001 its successor, the NASCAR Whelen Southern Modified Tour, ran annually from 2009 to 2013 and biannually from 2014 to 2016, the reincarnation of the SMART Modified Tour has ran a race since 2021.
-The NASCAR Whelen Modified Tour has run twice at the track, in 2001 and 2019, the NWMT was scheduled to return for a third time in 2020 but the race was canceled due to the COVID-19 Pandemic.
+The track has historically been known for its modified racing.
+The original SMART Modified Tour ran at the track in 1992-93 and 2001.
+Its successor, the NASCAR Whelen Southern Modified Tour, ran annually from 2009 to 2013 and biannually from 2014 to 2016.
+The reincarnation of the SMART Modified Tour has run a race since 2021.
+Beginning in 2023 South Boston was given two races for the SMART Tour with the first race, King of the Modifieds, becoming the tour's crown jewel race.
+The NASCAR Whelen Modified Tour has run twice at the track, in 2001 and 2019.
+The NWMT was scheduled to return for a third time in 2020, but the race was canceled due to the COVID-19 pandemic.

-The ARCA Menards Series has held 3 races at South Boston from 2002 until 2004.
+The ARCA Menards Series held three races at South Boston between 2002 and 2004.
 The facility also hosted 11 NASCAR Southeast Series races from 1992 to 2006.
 The ARCA Menards Series East (then NASCAR K&N Pro Series East) replaced the Southeast Series at the track for the next five years and returned in 2017 for twin 100 lap races that continued into 2019.